 This Day In Literary History

-On September 14th, 1814, the famous American poet Francis Scott Key wrote his most famous poem Defence of Fort McHenry, which would be renamed The Star-Spangled Banner and become the United States' national anthem.
+On September 14th, 1814, the famous American poet Francis Scott Key wrote his most popular poem Defence of Fort McHenry, which would be renamed The Star-Spangled Banner and become the United States' national anthem.

 Earlier unofficial national anthems included My Country, 'Tis of Thee, the lyrics of which, ironically, had been set to the music of the British national anthem, God Save the Queen.